SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 **Hybrid Approaches**: Trust region methods [@more1983computing] interpolate between gradient and Newton directions but require expensive subproblem solutions.
 Unlike QQN's direct path optimization, trust region methods solve a constrained quadratic programming problem at each iteration, fundamentally differing in both computational approach and theoretical framework.
+Unlike QQN's direct path optimization, trust region methods solve a constrained quadratic programming problem at each iteration, fundamentally differing in both computational approach and theoretical framework.
 Switching strategies [@morales2000automatic] alternate between methods but can exhibit discontinuous behavior.
+Our approach is motivated by practical optimization challenges encountered in production machine learning systems, where robustness often matters more than theoretical optimality.

 ## Benchmarking and Evaluation